-- Siga Majpell is called “intelligent moisture management”, even though it has a fixed perm of 0.7 in EU testing (EN 1931 – Sd value of 5m).
+- Siga Majpell is called “intelligent moisture management”, even though it has a fixed perm of 0.68 in EU testing (EN 1931 – Sd value of 5m).
 The product is portrayed on their website (2017) as: “particularly diffusible”.
 But it also states that “it provides utmost safety, because it protects the building against excessive moisture penetration in construction phase”.
-Majpell appears to make contradictory claims: fixed permeability AND intelligent properties.
+Majpell appears to make contradictory claims of both fixed permeability and intelligent properties.

 - Siga Majrex was introduced in 2017, self-described as retarding inward vapor drive less than outward vapor drive.
 The perm rate (as per EN 1931) is reported to be directional in the test conditions (test conditions are 0% one side, 75% the other side).
-When Marjex is exposed to that humidty it ranges from 0.68 perm (same as Majpell inwards) and 0.23 perm in the other direction (outwards).
+When Marjex is exposed to that humidity it ranges from 0.68 perm (same as Majpell inwards) and 0.23 perm in the other direction (outwards).
 In comparison, INTELLO is 0.44 perms at those conditions.
 However, when tested to EN 12572 for vapor variability, Majrex only opens up to 4.25 perm in extremely damp conditions (90% RH).
 And 4 perms is per the International Building Code a semi-permeable material, ie a class III vapor retarder, so not all that open and “permeable”.
 As a result Majrex doesn’t come close to the factor 100x variance of INTELLO, which opens up to >13 perms and retards in dry conditions down to 0.13 perms.

 When you add up INTELLO’s EN 12572 safety margins, its DIBT approval and HYDROSAFE value of 1.6 – it clearly shows why builders have been able to depend on the ProClima products for more than two decades in foam free construction.
 Choose INTELLO for:

 - eight critical and common foam-free assembly situations – that can be safe from mold and moisture damage, and durably airtight with TESCON VANA’s 100 year tested bond